 It is also improper for the Officers, Directors, or Senior Management to enter a trade immediately before, or after the Company has made a public announcement of material information.
 Because the Company's non-employee shareholders and the investing public should be afforded the time to receive the information and act upon it, as a general rule, Directors and Senior Management will not be allowed to engage in any transactions from the time the draft public announcement is circulated to one or more members of the Board for review and until two (2) business days after the information has been widely disseminated.
-Officers and Senior Management will not be allowed to engage in any transactions from the time the information to be made public has been deemed material information (generally this occurs prior to the creation of a draft public announcement) until two (2) business days after the information has been widely disseminated.
-The determination of "material information" is made by at least three of the following: CEO, CFO, COO, EVP Corporate Affairs & Sustainability, Senior VP Exploration & Growth, VP Exploration, VP Canadian Operations, Senior VP Mexican Operations, VP Corporate Development and VP Investor Relations.
+Officers and Senior Management will not be allowed to engage in any transactions from the time the draft public announcement is circulated to one or more members of the Board for review and until two (2) business days after the information has been widely disseminated.
+Officers and Senior Management will not be allowed to engage in any transactions from the time the information to be made public has been deemed material information (generally this occurs prior to the creation of a draft public announcement) until two (2) business days after the information (generally this occurs prior to the creation of a draft public announcement) until two (2) business days after the information? is made by at least three of the following: CEO, CFO, COO, EVP Corporate Affairs & Sustainability, Senior VP Exploration & Growth, VP Exploration, VP Canadian Operations, Senior VP Mexican Operations, VP Corporate Development and VP Investor Relations.
 Once this determination is made, a trading blackout period commences in accordance with the Company's Disclosure Policy.